Conguillío National Park

-Extensive forests, formed mainly by Araucarias and Nothofagus species, and small lakes increase the scenic beauty of the park.
+There are also extensive forests, formed mainly by Araucarias and Nothofagus species, and small lakes within the park.

 It is also known as Los Paraguas (The Umbrellas), due to the shape of the Monkey Puzzle trees.

 The park was used as a filming location for Walking with Dinosaurs, a television series produced by the BBC.

 History

 It was declared a national park in 1950.
 In 1983, the park, along with Alto Bío Bío National Reserve, was designated by UNESCO as a Biosphere Reserve, which is known as Araucarias Biosphere Reserve.

 The national park lies within the wider Kütralkura Geopark, which was officially recognised as part of UNESCO's Global Geoparks Network on April 17, 2019.

 Vehicle accesses

 The park is situated 120 km east of Temuco.